keift/cdn/docs/setup-zapret.md

 > sudo systemctl restart NetworkManager
 > ```

-_If you want to undo this action you can do the following_
+_If you want to undo this action you can do the following:_

 > ```shell
 > # Unlock /etc/resolv.conf file if it is already locked